marthjod/piradio/README.md

 **piradio** provides convenience wrapper functions for playing and controlling network streams via [VLC media player](http://www.videolan.org/vlc/).
-Ideally, it should become usable with acoustic feedback only.
+Ideally, it should become usable with acoustic feedback only and controllable via remote control vel sim.

-As of now, it recognizes the following commands from keyboard input:
+As of now, _main.go_ recognizes the following commands from keyboard input:

 | Command (enter with newline) | Function |
 |:--------|:------------|